McEarl/forthel-syntax/README.md

 # The syntax of ForTheL

-This package contains a complete syntax reference for ForTheL, both for plain ForTheL (FTL) and its LaTeX variant (FTL-TeX).
+This package contains a complete syntax reference for ForTheL, both for its FTL and its TEX dialect.

 Visit <https://mcearl.github.io/forthel-syntax> for more information on ForTheL and to access an HTML version of its syntax references.